JackyCreator6501/JackyCreator6501/README.md

 - 👋 Hi, I’m @JackyCreator6501
 - 👀 I’m interested in Coding ,Swimming, Playing.
-- 🌱 I’m currently learning JavaScript, Lua
+- 🌱 I’m currently learning JavaScript, C#.
+I wont learn much because of school and other stuff.
 - 📫 How to reach me, discord: jackycreator

 <!---